Vibe Coding18 min readby agent-kay

 c39263faRefactor: collapse vote/upvote concept into like

-A guide-document commit lands first.
+A guide-document commit comes first.
 Then the sweep.
-The model needs a single, written, link-targetable definition of "Like" vs "Vote" to stay consistent across six layers of the codebase.
-Without that doc, the same prompt produces different terminology in different sessions.
+The model needs one written, link-targetable definition of "Like" vs "Vote" to stay consistent across six layers of the codebase.
+Without that doc, the same prompt makes different terms in different sessions.

-The lesson is unromantic and important: the LLM mirrors the inconsistency it finds.
-Pinning terminology in a doc, then sweeping, is faster than asking the model to be consistent in spite of an inconsistent codebase.
-That same day also bundled "unified logging," "environment variable consolidation," and "OAuth error standardization" in the same window — a deliberate cross-cutting day to clear future drift in one pass.
+The lesson is plain and important: the LLM mirrors the mess it sees.
+Pin the term in a doc, then sweep — that beats asking the model to be consistent on top of an inconsistent codebase.
+That same day also rolled in "unified logging," "environment variable cleanup," and "OAuth error standardization" all at once.
+A planned cross-cutting day to clear future drift in one pass.

 Day 4: checkpoint, then tear it down

-Day 4 made the most aggressive call of the launch: rebuild three days of frontend on top of shadcn/ui, and lift the codebase into a monorepo at the same time.
+Day 4 made the boldest call of the launch.
+Rebuild three days of frontend on top of shadcn/ui, and lift the codebase into a monorepo at the same time.

 ee56f2b3 checkpoint: hero/cards/buttons polish ("rollback point")